 Almost certainly you will need time to think through your answer.
 It is quite acceptable to say that you will ring them back (and if you say this, please do it!) within 20 minutes.
 This gives you enough time to do your research; speak to anyone else who may be able to help you; and to think through your answer.

-There are three basic types of interview, but the principles of each remain the same:
+There are three basic types of interview, but the principles for each are the same:

 - The news interview – this is where the reporter just wants the facts.
 Perhaps you’ve just witnessed a car accident or an armed robbery.
 The questions you will be asked are factual ones: Who, Where, When and What happened?

 - The information interview – this is an amalgam of facts and opinions.
 Perhaps you have been invited to give your views on a social or ethical issue.
 More time is spent on answering questions such as: How and Why?

 - The in-depth interview – this is usually done completely on the interviewee’s wavelength.
 These interviews deal with very personal matters, for instance, celebrity interviews or people with a story to tell.